wasi-shah/Docker-AKS/01.2 Kubernetes/Readme.md

 > [!important]
 > **Question: What is a Kubernetes cluster?**
 > <br> **Answer: A Kubernetes cluster consists of a set of worker machines, called nodes, that run containerized applications.
-Every cluster has at least one worker node.**
+Every cluster has at least one master and worker node.**

+> [!important]
+> **Question: What is a maste node and it's components?**
+> <br> **Answer: The master node is responsible for running several Kubernetes processes that are absolutely necessary to run and manage the cluster.**
+> <br> **Master node components are API Server, Scheduler, Controller Manager & ETCD.**

 ## Kubernetes Components
 When you deploy Kubernetes, you get a cluster.